 Weigh first, 4 balls against 4 others, with 4 balls kept aside.

 The figure below shows the first weighing combination.

 There can be three results or outcomes of your weighing.

-Result 1.
-First result of 1st weighing—the right pan goes down and left pan goes up
+Result 1 of 12 balls puzzle: First result of 1st weighing—the right pan goes down and left pan goes up

 Conclusion: All eight balls are suspect.
 Specifically,

 1.1.
 Either the left side up-going four balls contain the fake lighter ball, or

 1.2.
 The right side down-going pan contains the fake heavier ball.

 Result 2 of 12 balls puzzle: Second possibility—the left pan goes down:

 2.1.
 Either the left side down-going 4 balls contain the fake heavier ball, or